 Kids like structure, they really do, they want to know and follow the rules of the game.
 So begin practice with some stretching, then some fun games, some passing drills, shooting on a goal, and end the practice with a scrimmage.

-The main goal is to have fun and get the kids more comfortable with the ball.
+The main goal is to have fun and get the kids more comfortable with the soccer ball at their feet.
 Don’t force anything on kids though.
 Kids don’t have to head the ball at 3 to 6 years old.
-That can come later.
+That can come much later, say 15 or 16 years old.

 At the same time though, it doesn’t hurt to show kids more advanced moves and tricks.
 The purpose is to get them thinking and trying new things.
 All kids should know how to cut the ball back, fake one way and go the other, and dribble with at least one foot.
 Show kids the right way to dribble and kick the ball and play, even if you have to stop the game.
 It’s important for them to learn the right technique early on.